 Looking glass lodge

 Nearby in the village of Fairlight, Looking Glass Lodge looks like a sleek, cool, and calming open book.
 It was built by a local couple, Rik and Lindsey, in an RSPB nature reserve founded by Rik’s parents in the 1960s.
-The floor-to-ceiling glass design means that you feel part of the woodland when you’re inside the cabin, creating a sense of calm.
+The floor-to-ceiling glass design means you feel part of the woodland inside the cabin, creating a sense of calm.
 There are luxuries like fluffy robes, a giant bathtub, built-in speakers, a record player and vinyl to play.
 I love the look of the floating log burner for toasty nights and the idea of flinging open the doors onto the deck in summer.

 FINAL TIPS